derbyjs/derby/index.md

 # Controllers

-Derby controllers are defined in the `lib\app_name\index.js` or `src\app_name\index.coffee` file.
+Derby controllers are defined in the script file that invokes `derby.createApp()`.
+Typically, controllers are located at `lib\app_name\index.js` or `src\app_name\index.coffee`.
 See [Creating apps](#creating_apps).

 Controllers include routes, application logic, and interaction event handlers.
-Becasue model data is synced automatically and models and views are automatically bound, much of what would typically be done in client controller code is unneccessary---it should rarely be neccessary to directly manipulate the DOM or manage sending requests to the server.
+Because Derby provides model-view bindings and syncs models automatically, directly manipulating the DOM and manually sending messages to the server should rarely be neccessary.

 ## Routes